ncatlin/rgat/readme.md

 ## Excuses

-This is an unstable preview release (0.1.1).
-I promise not to use that excuse for long.
+This is an unstable preview release.
+I promise not to use that excuse when the basic functionality has been done.

 Its reliance on DynamoRIO means that rgat suffers from all of the same limitations.
 99% of problems you find will be my fault, though.